 The A4T Social Audits aim at determining the perceptions/experiences of the users on their:

-- Awareness on existing government directives on affordability of education and health services in view of existing directives Free Primary Education (FPE) and health Services;
+- Awareness on existing government directives on affordability of education and health services in view of existing directives Free Primary and Secondary Education;

-- Awareness and involvement in budgetary processes at the public primary schools and health centres in their communities;
+- Awareness and involvement in budgetary processes at the public primary schools in their communities;

-- Assessment on the accessibility and quality of services offered at the public primary schools and health centres in their communities;
+- Assessment on the accessibility and quality of services offered at the public primary schools in their communities;

 - Value for Money considerations in making comparisons on economy, efficiency and costs of services vis a vis the resources used;